Most of the 2000s saw plenty of interest in all areas of landscaping and gardening, for a number of reasons:

 The above boosted demand for fencing materials and services from householders who were keen to improve their properties.

 Unfortunately, the economy and the housing market took a sharp downturn in the late 2000s and remained very weak in the early 2010s.
 This had a real impact on businesses like fencing specialists, who saw a sharp drop-off in demand for their services.
 Things began to improve in 2013 and the economic recovery continued throughout 2014 and into the first half of 2015.
 The recovery slowed in the second half of 2015 and into 2016 and the vote in June 2016 to leave the EU added further uncertainty to the economic outlook.
+Growth was low during 2017 and is expected to remain so during 2018.
 This means that householders are less likely to be spending as freely as they did during the early 2000s.

 Another trend that won't help fencing specialists who rely on home improvement work is a general swing away from home ownership (after many years of increases) in favour of renting as houses in many areas become less and less affordable.
 While landlords generally need to maintain their properties in good order, they're not usually interested in undertaking major home improvement projects like landscaping.

 There is a shortage of homes in the UK so new building work is unlikely to dry up but a depressed market means that there is less work around for landscaping and fencing businesses that contract to building contractors.
+Even though the number of housing transactions is down, house prices are continuing to rise.
+Interest rates are low so it may appear attractive for people to invest in their homes, expecting to see a good return on their investment On the other hand, facing rising inflation and a loss of confidence in the economy, consumers are spending more on experiences and entertainment, and are reluctant to commit to big-ticket items of expenditure.
 The trading climate remains competitive and businesses will have to work harder to find new work and provide excellent service at competitive prices to succeed.

 General interest in the outdoor environment and landscape design has prompted many businesses and organisations to invest in services like fencing work.
 More and more local authorities recognise the importance of maintaining and improving the surroundings we live and work in too.